MWiechmann/efa_utils/README.md

 ## Usage

-Here's a basic example of how to use efa_utils:
+Here's a basic example of how to use efa_utils with both EFA and PCA:

 ```python
 import pandas as pd